spacetelescope/jwst/docs/jwst/emicorr/description.rst

 The long term plan is a change to the sizes and locations of the subarrays to get the frame times to be in phase with the known noise frequencies like the full frame images.
-For the previous and near term observations this can be fixed the ``emicorr`` step.
+For the previous and near term observations this can be fixed through application of the ``emicorr`` step.

-An EMICORR reference file can be used for to correct for all known noise patterns.
-The reference file is expected to be in an ASDF format, containing the exact frequency numbers, the corresponding 1D array for the phase amplitude values corresponding, and a ``subarray_cases`` key that contains the frequencies to correct for according tu subarray, read pattern, and detector.
-If there is no reference file found in CRDS, the step has a set of default frequencies and subarray cases to correct for.
+An EMICORR reference file can be used to correct for all known noise patterns.
+The reference file is expected to be in ASDF format, containing the exact frequency numbers, the corresponding 1D array for the phase amplitudes, and a ``subarray_cases`` dictionary that contains the frequencies to correct for according to subarray, read pattern, and detector.
+If there is no reference file found in CRDS, the step has a set of default frequencies and subarray cases for which the correction is applied.

 Input
 -----
-The input file is the ``_uncal`` file after the ``dq_init`` step has been ran, in the in the calwebb_detector1 pipeline.
+The input file is the ``_uncal`` file after the :ref:`dq_init_step <dq_init_step>` step has been applied, in the in the :ref:`calwebb_detector1 <calwebb_detector1>` pipeline.

 Output
 ------
-The output will be an ``_uncal`` file with the corrected data in the SCI extension, meaning, the effect of the known EMI frequencies subtracted.
+The output will be a partially-processed ``RampModel`` with the corrected data in the SCI extension, meaning, the effect of the EMI frequencies (either the default values or the ones in the reference file) removed.
 All other extensions will remain the same.